capital-G/supercollider-wiki/[WIP]-Contributing-FAQ.md

 >
 > But, when the EnvGen starts, it has no current level at first.
 So the Env provides one extra level, at the beginning. levels[0] initializes the EnvGen, and then this level is never touched again.
 So, levels[0] doesn't correspond to any envelope node.
 It's only a start value.
 The first envelope segment goes to levels[1].

 ## Can we change parameter names of methods?
-The current naming confuses me
+The current naming confuses me/I don't like it

 Source: https://github.com/supercollider/supercollider/issues/3629#issue-311070157